FernandoStark18/Parametros-Psicrometricos-del-aire-seco/README.md

 ![Design preview for the Web Page](preview.png)

-This was a final project used for used to plot the psychrometric parameters of dry air given temperature, relative humidity, and atmospheric pressure.
+This was a final project used to plot the psychrometric parameters of dry air given temperature, relative humidity, and atmospheric pressure.

 ## Requirements